Issue Status field

 Fixed

-The issue has been resolved (usually by committing a patch).
+The issue has been resolved (usually by committing a merge request).
 Issues that remain in this state without any additional comments will automatically be set to "Closed (fixed)" after two weeks.
 This gives interested parties time to reactivate the issue if they see a problem with the fix and also allows time to see that a change has been made.

 Postponed